What Is Multimodal AI? Benefits, Challenges, and Innovations

 Healthcare

-• Medical Imaging (X-rays, MRIs, CT scans): AI models can analyze images alongside textual reports and patient histories to provide more accurate diagnoses.
+- Medical Imaging (X-rays, MRIs, CT scans): AI models have the ability to interpret images in addition to textual reports and patient histories in order to make more precise diagnoses.

-• Genomic Data: Multimodal AI helps in personalized medicine by correlating a patient's genetic information with lifestyle factors and medical records to recommend targeted treatments.
+- Genomic Data: Multimodal AI assists in personalized medicine by linking a patient's genetic data to lifestyle indicators and medical history to suggest targeted treatments.

-• Wearable Device Data: AI combines real-time health metrics from smartwatches and medical IoT devices with electronic health records (EHRs) to detect early signs of diseases like heart conditions or diabetes.
+- Wearable Device Data: Artificial intelligence (AI) merges real-time health data from smartwatches and IoT medical devices with electronic health records (EHRs) to identify early indicators of diseases such as heart ailments or diabetes.

 For instance, Google's DeepMind has developed AI models that read retinal scans to diagnose eye diseases, demonstrating the potential of multimodal AI in diagnostics.